3n39m4/3n39m4.github.com/VPN-blocking-bypass-with-socat.md

 2. SOCAT
 3. Patience

-I used to play on [HackTheBox](https://www.hackthebox.eu/), so this is the example I’ll be talking about.
+I used to play on [HackTheBox](https://www.hackthebox.eu/), so this will be the example I'm gonna talk about.

-1- For the AWS server you can find a lot of tutorials explaining and walking you through the process which costed me 1 $ (till now).
+1. For the AWS server you can find a lot of tutorials explaining and walking you through the process which costed me 1 $ (till now).

-2- From the man page of socat:
+2. From the man page of socat:

 > Socat is a command line based utility that establishes two bidirectional byte streams and transfers data between them.
 Because the streams can be constructed from a large set of different types of data sinks and sources (see address types), and because lots of address options may be applied to the streams, socat can be used for many different purposes.

 What I really liked about socat apart from its great ability to manipulate sockets is the ability to handle SSL/TLS traffic which will talk about it later.

 Enough said, let’s start circumventing the measures made to block the VPN.